Drawn mask, gradient, "curved" if lens correction applied

 If you have created a mask on a picture for a given area when distorting it (Liquify, perspective correction or lens correction) you want the area to be preserved.

-#3 Updated by Mikael Puhakka 10 months ago
+#3 Updated by Mikael Puhakka about 1 year ago

 Wanted to record here that I also face the same problem with some lenses that have pretty huge distortions.